hyy0613/RT-1/README.md

 * 添加项目代码详细`tutorial`
 ## Special thanks
-Special thanks to these people for their help in this project: [oym1994](https://github.com/oym1994)
+Special thanks to these people for their help in this project:[oym1994](https://github.com/oym1994),
 ## Contact
 The project will continue to improve and update, if you have any questions about the use of this project or suggestions for modification, please contact us by email 120l021822@stu.hit.edu.cn